influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster.md

 ---
 title: Configure your InfluxDB cluster
 description: >
-  InfluxDB Clustered deployments are managed with Kubernetes and configured using a YAML configuration file.
+  InfluxDB Clustered deployments are managed using Kubernetes and configured using a YAML configuration file.
 menu:
   influxdb_clustered: